tomwhite/gvcf-hbase/README.md

 1. the contig
 2. the base pair position

-[TODO: describe how row keys are encoded]
+Row keys are encoded (using the HBase [Bytes](https://hbase.apache.org/apidocs/org/apache/hadoop/hbase/util/Bytes.html) class) as follows:

+1. the contig (2 characters or less, e.g. "22" or "X") is left padded and converted to two bytes.
+2. the base pair position is written as a four-byte integer.

+Therefore keys will be sorted by contig, then position within contig.

+Each HBase cell contains a variant, represented by an htsjdk `VariantContext` instance.

 ### Splits

 Tables in HBase are split into regions.
-This can be done automatically, but this design relies on the tables being pre-split.
+This can be done automatically, but the design here relies on the tables being pre-split.
 Split points are chosen every N base pair positions, where N is chosen before loading a batch, and must be the same for every sample loaded in a batch.

+It must be possible to find the variant at every location in a split, without reading the preceding or following split.
+This allows each split to be processed independently of the others.
+To achieve this, extra rows are added as follows:

+1. Break `NON_REF` blocks that cross splits.
+2. Add "no call header spacers" if there is no variant at the start of the split.
+3. Add "no call" at the start of any run of locations with no variant information.

-For example, suppose N=4, and the following is the GVCF file for the first sample (some fields have been dropped for simplicity):
+For example, to illustrate 1 suppose N=4, and the following is the GVCF file for the first sample (some fields have been dropped for simplicity):

 ```
 #CHROM POS REF ALT INFO SAMPLE